nkashaev/Latent-special-covariate/README.md

 `semiparametric estimator`
 -----------
-This folder constains simulation results used in construction of Tables 1 and 3 on pages 16 and 35.
+This folder contains simulation results used in the construction of Tables 1 and 3 on pages 16 and 35.
 -    `Results` -- csv files with simulation results

 -   `common_functions.jl`  -- the functions used in simulations.